fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 #.
 Adjust the Constant to output "Goodbye" and connect the In-/Outputs.
 #.
 Verify the Output of the Subtree, it should read "GoodbyeWorld" or "GoodbyeRobot", depending on
    what was rolled in the Subtree.
+   To see the result, you might use an IOOutputOption in a similar way as before.

 .. image:: _static/third_tree_1.png
    :alt: Used as Subtree